ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

     - packages_received (int): Number of packages of a specific medication received.

-    - comments (str): Any comments or additional details for the order.
+    - comment (str): Any comments or additional details for the order.

     - status (Enum): The status of the order.